-The Democratic Push to End Unemployment
+A Promise So Big, Democrats Aren’t Sure How to Keep It

 For all the challenges a jobs guarantee would pose, there are the profound benefits it could have in knitting society’s most vulnerable in with the workforce, ending poverty, and empowering workers.
 Having a job at RecycleForce, Keesling told me, “People become real human beings.
 They become wage earners, they’re doing work that benefits the community.
 The guy who is stuck sucking out waste is happy.
 The guy on the back of the trash truck, the guy anodizing the metals for the underground wastewater treatment facility.
 They’re happy because they’re doing something important.”

 Thompson said the $9 an hour he was making, along with his $50 a month in food stamps, was helping him make ends meet—something that would have been impossible had he not found work.
 More than that, he told me, the job at RecycleForce gave him the confidence, responsibility, and day-to-day structure that comes with a stable job.
 “I started getting hearing other people’s positive stories.
 I fell in with the crowd.
-I started picking up certifications—my forklift certification, OSHA training, fire hazard safety training.
+I started picking up certifications—my forklift certification, OSHA training, fire-hazard safety training.
 I’m only 19 years old, and it was something new for me that I could be this young and have and have the certifications that I do have.
 I’m the only 19-year-old I know who has those certifications.”
 He added that he is working on getting his high-school diploma, and hopes to work in architecture in the future.

 Murray talked at length about the pride he took in his work, and how much better it was than the punitive approach taken by the criminal-justice system itself.
 Those kinds of benefits are not always quantifiable, but others are.
 Good jobs programs keep people in the labor force.
 They end poverty.
 They improve kids’ educational outcomes.
 They make people healthier.
 They address the deep needs of society’s most vulnerable.